Wild Bird Contacts: Early and Often

 Red phase...

-The air hung heavy, laden with moisture this morning, as was the leaf-litter covering the forest floor.
+The air hung heavy, laden with moisture.
+As was the leaf-litter covering the forest floor.
 Fine scenting conditions for any young grouse dog..
 Historically, flush rates have remained stable in this piece for a long time.
 Red phase birds dominate this covert, a genotypic variation of the area in general.

 January Grousin'

-Whistled up the pup and hit a couple covers out of desperation this morning.
+Whistled up the pup, grabbed the snowshoes and hit a couple covers out of desperation this morning.
 It is always tough to watch the season slip away.

 Moved a pair of birds out of this corner...roosting in the spruce as always.
 Can't they just bust across the open field one time?
 A nice day afield